allenai/ir_datasets/README.md

    within this duration, the connection will be assumed to be dead, and another download may be attempted.
  - `IR_DATASETS_DL_TRIES`: Default number of download attempts before exception is thrown (default `3`).
    When the server accepts Range requests, uses them.
 Otherwise, will download the entire file again
+ - `IR_DATASETS_DL_DISABLE_PBAR`: Set to `true` to disable the progress bar for downloads.
+Useful in settings where an interactive console is not available.

 ## Citing